kscheltema/100-days-of-code/log.md

   **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

     ### Day 36: August 1, 2022
   **Today's Progress:** I was able with some help from Net Ninja to set up a Udemy website on GitHub pages. https://www.youtube.com/watch?v=QyFcl_Fba-k "Getting Started with GitHub Pages".
 Compressing and reducing the size on images on https://tinypng.com/ download time went down from 36.6 seconds to 13.41 seconds.
+Removed Boostrap requirements loadtime now 12.95 seconds.
   **Thoughts:** Squash of css and use of Defer had no clear effect.
   **Link to work:**